If You Invested $100 In This Stock 15 Years Ago, You Would Have $400 Today

-TE Connectivity TEL has outperformed the market over the past 15 years by 1.85% on an annualized basis producing an average annual return of 9.3%.
-Currently, TE Connectivity has a market capitalization of $39.42 billion.
+Gilead Sciences GILD has outperformed the market over the past 15 years by 1.47% on an annualized basis producing an average annual return of 8.95%.
+Currently, Gilead Sciences has a market capitalization of $105.06 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.